espresso3389/flutter_pdf_render/README.md

 ### Note on iOS Simulator

-Althouth the plugin uses Flutter's [Texture](https://api.flutter.dev/flutter/widgets/Texture-class.html) to realize fast rendering of PDF pages, it does not work correctly in iOS Simulator and the plugin will fallback to compatibility rendering mode.
+The plugin uses Flutter's [Texture](https://api.flutter.dev/flutter/widgets/Texture-class.html) to realize fast rendering of PDF pages and it does not work correctly in iOS Simulator and the plugin will fallback to compatibility rendering mode.

 Please use the physical device to test the actual behavior.